Thursday, 18 May 2023

 Kashi was struggling to stabilise his mind even for a second.

-His mind seemed to have been caught within his body like a mouse caught in trap.
+His mind seemed to have been caught within his body like a mouse caught in a trap.
 A stupid psychiatrist gave him four shock treatments for the fee of four hundred rupees.
 I was told that Kashi had an intolerable agony of hallucination in which he could feel the stench of burnt curry leaves hitting his skull every second.
 Lots of tablets…yet his mind remained uncontrollable.
-He blabbered ‘mad of this moment…enlightened of this moment”.
-He changed his steps towards three directions before walking a distance of mere ten feet!
-Once he took a ticket to go to a village in hills and boarded the bus four times but returned after travelling 40 kms.
-Again he booked ticket for a destination located at 100 kms and returned after travelling 6 kms.
-He was nagging his father to arrange the girl who was working in a ginning mill for segregating cotton, to get married to him.
+He blabbered, “mad of this moment…enlightened of this moment.”
+He changed his steps in three directions before walking a distance of a mere ten feet!
+Once he took a ticket to go to a village in the hills and boarded the bus four times but returned after travelling 40 km.
+Again he booked a ticket for a destination located 100 km away and returned after travelling 6 km.
+He was nagging his father to arrange for the girl who was working in a ginning mill for segregating cotton to get married to him.
 That girl was none other than the granddaughter of his Periyamma.
-She was the daughter of his half elder sister who had developed a lifelong enmity with her only brother in a property dispute after their father died.
+She was the daughter of his half-older sister, who had developed a lifelong enmity with her only brother in a property dispute after their father died.
 Periyamma was also secretly happy with this arrangement.
 One of the reasons could be that the property would remain intact.
 I wasn’t sure about it.
 Kashi’s father somehow succeeded in asking the girl through a messenger.
-I learnt later that her father, a drunkard, insulted that messenger and sent him back shouting at him, “How dare he asked my girl for him?”.
+I learnt later that her father, a drunkard, insulted that messenger and sent him back, shouting at him, “How dare he ask my girl for him?”

 Kashi became restive and lost all his shame when he begged his father, “Any woman will do…pa.
 If I get married, all my problems will be solved.
-How long more can we stay in a relative’s house?
-I am scared to even think about it anymore”.
+How much longer can we stay in a relative’s house?
+I am scared to even think about it anymore.”
 As his anxiety grew stronger, one day he drank two bottles of Tik-20 (an insecticide) while eating coconut toffee.
 On knowing this, his Periyamma acted swiftly and made him drink the dilution of dog faeces.
-Another rounds of visits to yet another psychiatrist started and taking tablets thus resumed.
+Another round of visits to yet another psychiatrist started, and taking tablets thus resumed.

-One day evening, he appeared in this hilly village suddenly.
+One evening, he appeared in this hilly village suddenly.
 He looked terrible with the tanned skin and fattened body.
 Within two days, he started nagging me to arrange a woman for him to stay with him in private for a full day.
-There was a woman known to me living in a small town on the fringes located at about thirty miles from here.
-Unfortunately she was also not available.
+There was a woman known to me living in a small town on the fringes located about thirty miles from here.
+Unfortunately, she was also not available.
 I was also not employed at that time.
 After the sudden death of my father, I left my government job in Cuddalore and settled here two years ago.
-I was assisting my mother and sister in farming along with my regular work as LIC agent.
-I was very close to one god man in that village.
+I was assisting my mother and sister in farming along with my regular work as an LIC agent.
+I was very close to one godman in that village.
 He was living in a small hut near our village.
 Later I came to know that a beautiful woman was also with him as his disciple.
-We went about collecting donation to convert our hut into a full-fledged Ashram.
+We went about collecting donations to convert our hut into a full-fledged ashram.
 I was the chief disciple of that god man who claimed himself as incarnation of Swami Vivekananda.
-The God man walked through the towns and his fame spread across.
-He was an English speaking god man.
+The God man walked through the towns, and his fame spread across.
+He was an English-speaking god man.
 He was an MBA graduate in his earlier life.
 He was a close relative of a prominent old film producer.
-His wife cheated on him, stepped out of his house for another and this god man stepped out of his house in turn and found this hermitage here.
+His wife cheated on him, stepped out of his house for another, and this god man stepped out of his house in turn and found this hermitage here.
 I came to know about all these later.

 I took Kashi to the god man and explained everything to him.
-The god man could understand in seconds that Kashi’s brain had grown only to the level of expecting a ten year old boy to keep his heart safe at once he had handed it over to the boy.
+The god man could understand in seconds that Kashi’s brain had grown only to the level of expecting a ten-year-old boy to keep his heart safe at once after he had handed it over to the boy.

 “Does he believe in God?”

-“You words sound smart.
-Have you ever visited any god man before?”
+“Your words sound smart.
+Have you ever visited any godman before?”

-Kashi remained confused for two days unable to take any decision on it.
-Finally he said he wouldn’t be able to accept his offer.
-He said something incoherently to the god man that the girl was looking like his sister and what he actually needed was a woman, a mother.
+Kashi remained confused for two days, unable to take any decision on it.
+Finally, he said he wouldn’t be able to accept his offer.
+He said something incoherent to the god man that the girl looked like his sister and what he actually needed was a woman, a mother.
 The god man said, “No other go…leave him.
 He has to remain mentally deranged like this forever.
-Try for sublimation; not for sentiments in sexuality with choice.
+Try for sublimation, not for sentiments in sexuality with choice.
 I discussed your matter with your Guruji yesterday.
 He said you are yet to pass tests that would last for another ten years.
-Firstly, you must get accustomed with your own body”.
-He told this to Kashi on his face and secretly told me not to bring him again to the ashram.
+Firstly, you must get accustomed to your own body.”
+He told this to Kashi to his face and secretly told me not to bring him again to the ashram.

 4

 For nearly one month, there were no words from Kashi ever since he left this place.
 The god man used to ‘offer his presence’ at one rich man’s house in Coimbatore.
-In one such occasion, I also accompanied him.
+On one such occasion, I also accompanied him.
 A young woman, after leaving her husband due to some problem, was living there.
 She was the middle sister among three sisters.
 It seemed that she had been brought up with all masculine privileges in her life.
 None of those three girls was known for arrogance.
-However, this one had the arrogance of removing her Thali and threw it out on her husband’s face calling him impotent.
+However, this one had the arrogance of removing her thali and throwing it out on her husband’s face, calling him impotent.
 The elder sister and the youngest sister were married off to well-settled families.
 This woman’s family complained about her fate to the god man with the brimming anxiety.
-Later I came to know that that family was known one to Kashi.
+Later I came to know that that family was known to Kashi.
 The god man told them that I was Kashi’s friend and gave them some primary details about Kashi as part of his regular rants about the case histories he used to come across.
-When I met Kashi, as the destiny would have it, I explained the travails of that woman.
-The destiny, in his words ‘his character’, awaiting to show off its true colour in him, rose up with ferocity.
+When I met Kashi, as destiny would have it, I explained the travails of that woman.
+The destiny, in his words ‘his character,’ waiting to show off its true colour in him, rose up with ferocity.

-Kashi’s marriage didn’t even stand the test of one month time.
-One day evening in the second month of his marriage he came to this hilly village.
-Perhaps it could well be said that it was we both, who were sitting without sleep in the whole of village that night.
+Kashi’s marriage didn’t even stand the test of one month.
+One evening in the second month of his marriage, he came to this hilly village.
+Perhaps it could well be said that it was we both who were sitting without sleep in the whole of the village that night.
 His face didn’t carry the charm of a newly married bride.
 It was looking as if it was made of some buffalo dung.

-“My father in law insultingly makes fun of me, asking which one of my poems he should carry to get half kilograms of cashew cake” Kashi said.
-His father in law asked him to bundle up his books and dispose it at throw away price and better utilise his brain to make money instead.
-He expected Kashi to live in his house as ‘House bride’.
-Kashi’s wife wouldn’t be able to run her family at Kashi’s locality where the middle class people lived.
-His father in law said that Kashi’s locality was full of people who used to get jealous of rich people like him.
+“My father-in-law insultingly makes fun of me, asking which one of my poems he should carry to get half kilograms of cashew cake,” Kashi said.
+His father-in-law asked him to bundle up his books and dispose of them at a throwaway price and better utilise his brain to make money instead.
+He expected Kashi to live in his house as a ‘house bride.’
+Kashi’s wife wouldn’t be able to run her family in Kashi’s locality, where the middle-class people lived.
+His father-in-law said that Kashi’s locality was full of people who used to get jealous of rich people like him.
 He said he had no problem in accommodating Kashi’s father in his mansion.
-He further said, there were two servants were working to attend the needs of three persons and his house could accommodate two more servants.
-Kashi’s wife led a funny life - daily scooter ride, eating ice creams, watching movies, and listening to some Tamil songs yet to be released- This was the world she lived every day.
-What Kashi expected of her and what he got bore the difference between Alsatian dog and street stray dog.
+He further said there were two servants working to attend to the needs of three persons, and his house could accommodate two more servants.
+Kashi’s wife led a funny life—daily scooter rides, eating ice creams, watching movies, and listening to some Tamil songs yet to be released.
+This was the world she lived every day.
+What Kashi expected of her and what he got bore the difference between Alsatian dogs and street stray dogs.
 He rued, “I couldn’t stand anymore.
-Hell with my demand of a Mother!
+Hell with my demand of a mother!
 At least she should be a woman.
 We had had sex not more than ten or twelve times at the maximum.
 You wouldn’t believe Guna…she won’t even allow me to kiss her.
-Some woman may not like to be kissed.
+Some women may not like to be kissed.
 It is alright anyway.
 But here the case is different.
-Her concern is that her lips, which she believes more beautiful than the cinema beauty Manjula, shouldn’t lose its sheen by my kiss.
+Her concern is that her lips, which she believes are more beautiful than the cinema beauty Manjula, shouldn’t lose its sheen by my kiss.
 It was her only care and concern.
 Beautiful lips anyway.
 But they are fake.
 Aren’t they?”

 He was with me for a week.
 I too stopped visiting the god man.
 I told him to be quiet for some days without doing anything and sent him off after that.

-Kashi’s resumed his old habits- varieties of sleeping tablets.
-He had torn his Kurta into pieces being half conscious of what he was and half mad.
+Kashi’s resumed his old habits—varieties of sleeping tablets.
+He had torn his kurta into pieces, being half conscious of what he was and half mad.
 He hit the wall with his scooter deliberately.
-The scooter was registered in the name of his father in law.
+The scooter was registered in the name of his father-in-law.
 Wouldn’t he get angry with him?
 He did.
 He derided him as a drug addict and tried to beat him with his sandals.
-Suddenly one day, he solemnly pledged that he would mind his behaviour henceforth and tried to ensure another round of ice creams for her lips, new movie, scooter riding and purchase of silk sarees.
-That night, only once below her neck, his coital bliss came to an end and slept deeply without the help of tablets.
-He got up at five in the early morning, took his scooter and drove towards his house and surrendered in front of his father which resulted in spending another hundred rupees from the ‘Moi’ amount.
+Suddenly one day, he solemnly pledged that he would mind his behaviour henceforth and tried to ensure another round of ice creams for her lips, a new movie, scooter riding, and the purchase of silk sarees.
+That night, only once below her neck, his coital bliss came to an end, and he slept deeply without the help of tablets.
+He got up at five in the early morning, took his scooter, and drove towards his house and surrendered in front of his father, which resulted in spending another hundred rupees from the ‘Moi’ amount.
 This went on for four or five times.
 Kashi remained in his wife’s house for two weeks after that.

-He was admitted in the government hospital for two weeks.
-In the intensive care Unit he was kept for a week.
+He was admitted to the government hospital for two weeks.
+In the intensive care unit, he was kept for a week.
 A small surgery was done in his throat.
-A case notice was hanging near his leg in the bed with these observations - Personality disorder, Affection seeking phenomenon, Advised psychotherapy.
+A case notice was hanging near his leg in the bed with these observations: personality disorder, affection-seeking phenomenon, and advised psychotherapy.

 5

-Sometimes, he used to sit for ten or twenty days and read a lot waking up late nights.
+Sometimes, he used to sit for ten or twenty days and read a lot, waking up late at night.
 He would write at least four letters in a week during those days.
 Kashi had a very good friend in Coimbatore.
-He was a young man, interested in playing flute and drawings.
-They used to spend their night time together in front of a tea shop on the highway side, sipping tea every half an hour and talk till four or five in the morning before parting.
+He was a young man, interested in playing flute and drawing.
+They used to spend their nighttime together in front of a tea shop on the highway side, sipping tea every half an hour and talking till four or five in the morning before parting.
 Kashi once told me about this young man that it was he who had taught him about literature and art and had played a big role in nurturing Kashi’s taste in literature.
-Kashi had a loud mouth and sometimes he would use some harsh words hurting others without understanding its impact on soft hearts.
+Kashi had a loud mouth, and sometimes he would use some harsh words, hurting others without understanding their impact on soft hearts.
 In one of such unfortunate instances of hurting, Kashi lost his friendship with that young poet.
-Sometimes I used to feel that his friendship which he couldn’t continue with that young man was one of the important reasons for Kashi slipping into such a lowly life.
+Sometimes I used to feel that his friendship, which he couldn’t continue with that young man, was one of the important reasons for Kashi slipping into such a lowly life.

 Kashi had once told me that he was born when the lunar eclipse was not fully complete.
 He tried his faith in astrology too in his quest.
-He then left it- again thanks to his die hard habits.
+He then left it—again thanks to his die-hard habits.
 He had been marching ahead with a sole conviction that nothing was permanent in life.
-He wrote me a letter after reading Tamil translation of Dostoevsky’s The House of the Head.
+He wrote me a letter after reading the Tamil translation of Dostoevsky’s The House of the Dead.
 “Every man coming to this place is of the opinion that he has come to this prison as a guest.
-That is why he behaves like a thirty five year old man when he is actually fifty year old.
-This is how the story teller in that novel, Petrovitch writes.
+That is why he behaves like a thirty-five-year-old man when he is actually fifty years old.
+This is how the storyteller in that novel, Petrovitch, writes.
 How good it would be if I could complete my responsibilities thinking of me as a guest on this earth?”

 6

-I didn’t reply to his inland letter replete with ‘Shri Rama Jayam’ and didn’t get to know about him either for the last one and half years.
-But last week, I had a pleasant shock- I met Kashi in a wine shop bar in Bangalore, an unexpected meeting though.
+I didn’t reply to his inland letter replete with ‘Shri Rama Jayam’ and didn’t get to know about him either for the last one and a half years.
+But last week, I had a pleasant shock—I met Kashi in a wine shop bar in Bangalore, an unexpected meeting, though.
 He looked a bit emaciated, in modern attire and hairstyle.
 The black circles under his eyes seemed to be slowly disappearing.

-He told me that he got mutual divorce.
-It was delayed as his ‘former’ father in law was stubborn to get the divorce process completed by the same lawyer with whose help he could get her divorced from her first husband, he told.
+He told me that he got a mutual divorce.
+It was delayed as his ‘former’ father-in-law was stubborn to get the divorce process completed by the same lawyer with whose help he could get her divorced from her first husband, he told.
 I was neither sad nor happy with that news.
 He was sitting there after taking a quarter of rum.
-Cigarette was emitting smoke in his mouth.
+The cigarette was emitting smoke in his mouth.

-I was sitting in front of him, with full of zeal as it was a unique unexpected meet.
-To my question, “how come you are here?” he took out a visiting card from his pocket and gave it to me.
+I was sitting in front of him, full of zeal, as it was a unique, unexpected meet.
+To my question, “How come you are here?” he took out a visiting card from his pocket and gave it to me.
 Marketing Director!.
 Oh good heavens!
 I was immensely happy reading it.
-I thought that he must have set his tracks right, sticking to a standard profession ensuring the absence of any shade of his past and progressed in his life without severing ties of friendship.
+I thought that he must have set his tracks right, sticking to a standard profession, ensuring the absence of any shade of his past, and progressing in his life without severing ties of friendship.
 He called out to the waiter and asked for another cup of liquor.
-I wondered that it was his steadfast devotion to Shri Rama Jeyam which he held as his life saver, had brought him this fortunes.
+I wondered whether it was his steadfast devotion to Shri Rama Jeyam, which he held as his lifesaver, that had brought him this fortune.

-“Everything has its place when right time comes” he spoke like a philosopher.
+“Everything has its place when the right time comes,” he spoke like a philosopher.
 Our conversation which started in the evening lasted till late night half past ten.
 He informed me that he had borrowed some amount from his half-brother on interest and had invested in his business.
 He further told that his partner was also a good man and helping him in his business.
 I openly declared that Kashi would have a decent life henceforth.
 He laughed to his heart’s content.
 He asked how I had landed up there.
-I told that I had come there to attend something related to my job in Life Insurance, saying my words elongated more than required.
-He said, “No problem”.
+I told them that I had come there to attend something related to my job in life insurance, saying my words were elongated more than required.
+He said, “No problem.”

-The bar was packed with a lot of people, but was calm.
-I thought it might be due to the room was air conditioned.
+The bar was packed with a lot of people but was calm.
+I thought it might be due to the room being air-conditioned.
 No matter how louder one spoke, the sound was minimal.
 Though we had a lot of things to discuss, there was an element of hesitation sitting between us.
 As the intoxication rose up to a point, the hesitation disappeared.
 Kashi demanded ice and asked me to empty my tumbler fast.
 He extended his pocket of cigarettes and asked if I didn’t prefer smoking.

 I told him, “Stopped it long ago.
-But sometimes occasionally do like in this meeting” and picked up a cigarette and held it between my lips.
+But sometimes I occasionally do, like in this meeting,” and picked up a cigarette and held it between my lips.
 The rum got choked as he laughed violently.
 I asked him amidst laughter.

 “What has made you laugh like this?”

 I could see the Old Kashi.
-He was talking about that novel written like a biography for a long time as if he had got goose bumps after reading it.
-He told that its author Italo Sevevo had also written a poem about a baby fly like him and shared his whole hearted happiness.
-He took a sip, paused for a while, and then said, “If you remove the descriptions related to nations, language, people and environment from that book, that novel consisting of seven chapters will look exactly like my life story.
+He was talking about that novel written like a biography for a long time as if he had gotten goosebumps after reading it.
+He told that its author, Italo Sevevo, had also written a poem about a baby fly like him and shared his whole-hearted happiness.
+He took a sip, paused for a while, and then said, “If you remove the descriptions related to nations, language, people, and the environment from that book, that novel consisting of seven chapters will look exactly like my life story.
 You must read it.
 Once I am back home, I will send it to you”.
 Not stopping with it, he asked me to listen to the titles of chapters.

 Introduction